mirza-sync/kalm/README.md

 # Kalm

 - I discovered that my breathing pattern was bad.
 It was shallow and not uniform.
 People say that meditation could help.
-Hence, lets create a webapp that helps me to breathe properly.
+Hence, lets create a webapp that helps me to meditate and breathe properly.

+> You're breathing wrong!

 ## Dev Logs